zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-amazon.md

 [APZ 26.2] (#apz26 .2) {#apz26 .2 .ref .apz} "briquetted” is a briquetted
 Reading, the brique-imposed briefs are also open.
 'Subdhi” Saws and masses, editors saws.
-Subdal Protect, Subdal Constipation, The impeccable Nirvana was made.
+Subdal Protect, Subdal Constipation, The impeccable Nibbana was made.

 In that way, the spheters gave sorrows.
 It is by name The monotonous word, the real word.
 The word that is doubtful.
 The word without two ideas